ANDREW JOHNSTON-LEADERSHIP SPEAKER - PERFORMANCE COACH-ULTRAMARATHONER

 Because it's all about perpective.

-My non-traditional career path in business, academia, leadership training, and endurance training allows me to bring a unique perspective to a broad range of audiences.
+My non-traditional career path in business, academia, leadership development, career transition consulting, and endurance training allows me to bring a unique perspective to my coaching and speaking.

 “How do I courageously choose my own path?”